How to Retrofit a Flat Roof with Metal

 Lastly, the design team and building owners should take steps to address wet insulation and rotting or damaged wood during the project.

-There are two main approaches when using metal to retrofit an existing low slope or flat roof: a compact retrofit system or a frame-up retrofit system.
+There are two main approaches to using metal to retrofit an existing low-slope or flat roof: a compact retrofit system or a frame-up retrofit system.

 This approach keeps the existing building slope the same and adds only a minimal amount of additional height or framing.

 As the name implies, a remove-and-replace project means removing the original roofing material from the roof deck and installing the new roofing material.
-Since a compact retrofit system installs directly over the original roofing material, adding additional insulation becomes an owner's decision instead of a building code mandate.
+Since a recovery system is installed directly over the original roofing material, adding insulation becomes the owner's decision rather than a building code mandate.

 A frame-up retrofit system is created by installing a new frame on top of the old roof and attaching the new structural members through the roof to the structure below to increase the roof slope.